 Because that part, at least, was true.

-At table four, a woman in diamonds lifted a glass and said, “That song raised my daughters.”
+A woman in diamonds lifted a glass and said, “That song got me through my divorce.”

-Ellie looked down at her tray and thought about Grandma Mae trying to make instant oatmeal taste like dinner with powdered creamer and cinnamon packets stolen from the motel lobby.
+Ellie looked down at her cousin’s old shoes and thought about Grandma Mae trying to stretch canned soup into dinner with stale crackers and pepper packets from the motel lobby.

-By the time Wade moved toward the stage for his “surprise acoustic moment,” Ellie had already decided she wasn’t leaving quietly.
+By the time Wade moved toward the piano for what the program called a “surprise acoustic moment,” Ellie had already decided she was not leaving quietly.

-What she did have was her mother’s voice living inside her like a second heartbeat.
+What she had was her mother’s voice still living somewhere inside her.

 And one song.

-As Wade sat down on the stool near the piano, a donor called out, “Play the old one!”
+A donor near the stage called out, “Play the old one!”

 The rooftop lights dimmed to amber.
-The skyline glowed beyond the railings.
-The piano player touched the first familiar chord progression, and the crowd sighed in collective recognition.
+The skyline glowed behind the railings.
+The pianist touched the first familiar chords, and the room sighed in recognition.

 That was when Ellie stepped out from behind the catering bar.